ashattefeduni/2019algorithms/README.md

 We're going to explore the concept of algorithms further by looking at a game called _Pins_.

-- Your instructor will spend a few minutes showing a demo of the game.
+- Your instructor will spend a few minutes explaining the game (with a volunteer), and then we'll play against the computer.

 ![Image](img/robot.png)

-Who would have thought that a computer could out-bluff a human?
+As you'll see, the computer has its own algorithm to beat us every time.
 Let's fight back!

 Follow these steps:
 - [Download](docs/Pins.pdf) and read the rules of Pins.